 I’ve written about Talos Linux as the immutable Kubernetes OS, and I’ve compared Arch vs NixOS for workstations.
-But there’s a question I get asked often: what about NixOS for Kubernetes nodes?
+One question keeps landing in my inbox after both: what about NixOS for the Kubernetes nodes themselves?

-Both NixOS and Talos are declarative.
+It’s a fair question, because on paper these two look like siblings.
+NixOS and Talos are both declarative.
 Both can be immutable.
-Both version their configuration.
-So why would you choose one over the other for running Kubernetes?
+Both put your configuration under version control.
+So why pick one over the other to run a cluster?

 The Philosophical Difference

 Talos Linux is a single-purpose operating system.
-It exists to run Kubernetes.
-Nothing else.
-Every design decision optimizes for that one goal.
+It exists to run Kubernetes and nothing else.
+Every design decision bends toward that one goal.

-NixOS is a general-purpose operating system that happens to be excellent at running Kubernetes.
-It can do anything a traditional Linux can do, but with declarative configuration.
+NixOS is a general-purpose operating system that happens to be very good at running Kubernetes.
+It does anything a traditional Linux can do, except the whole machine is described as declarative configuration.

 Configuration Models